Empty Property Loan

 - £15,000 (including VAT) for a family home where Council nomination rights are for 5 years.

-Do I have to repay the grant?
+Do I have to repay the loan?

 - Repayment may be waived if the Council’s nomination rights are assigned to the new vendor.